 Q: What Makes Your Defenses Better?

 A: I believe I can offer the most complete defenses around.
-That’s because I wrote the book on PA DUI law, and as a former State Police Attorney, I understand the cases brought against my clients.
-I know the high stakes you’re facing and the options and possibilities that are available to you.
-I’m also certified in Field Sobriety Testing and comfortable working with expert witnesses.
+That's because I wrote the book on PA DUI law, and as a former State Police Attorney, I understand the cases brought against my clients.
+I know the high stakes you're facing and the options and possibilities available to you.
+I'm also certified in Field Sobriety Testing and comfortable working with expert witnesses.

 Q: Why Should I Avoid Lawyers Who Claim Special Relationships With Judges and Prosecutors?

 A: I have great respect for judges, prosecutors, and juries.
-For that reason, I don’t use my connections or past cases to entice new clients.
-I’ve established wonderful professional relationships with many individuals throughout the region, but that won’t impact the outcome of your case.
+I don't use my connections or past cases to entice new clients.
+I've established wonderful professional relationships with many individuals throughout the region, but that won't impact the outcome of your case.
 Your defense will be built on solid fact and the unique circumstances of your situation.

 BELOW ARE THE ANSWERS TO TYPICAL QUESTIONS WE GET:

-Q: Often, people come to my office and say “Mr. Sherman, how can I win my case, there’s a chemical test reading showing that I was over the legal limit?
-What can you do?
+Q: Often, people come to my office and say “Mr. Sherman, how can I win my case, there's a chemical test reading showing that I was over the legal limit?
+What can you do?"

 Q: Another question I often get is “why should I challenge my case, if I lose, I'm going to pay for you and also have to pay my fines”?

 A: Unfortunately, once you get arrested, you can either fight your case or plead guilty.
-Obviously, there is a cost involved in fighting your case.
+There is a cost involved in fighting your case.
 Paying for the “fight” at least gives you the chance of not getting a conviction on your record, not going to jail, not getting a license suspension, and not losing your job.
 If you get house arrest, you have to pay for each day you are on electronic monitoring.
 The costs of fighting your case are small when compared to the costs associated with a conviction.
-We can’t guarantee the result, no lawyer can.
+We can't guarantee the result, no lawyer can.
 Based on our background, though, we can give you hope!
 You have no hope when you plead guilty.

 Q: Some lawyers advertise that they have practiced for many years and they know the Judges and prosecutors.
 Won't a lawyer like that get a better result?